Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 ![View reservation mobile](progroup/static/pictures/testing/reservation_collapsible_mobile.png)

 #### User Stories Feature Four
--	User Story 4.1: Add Reservation - As an admin user I can add a new reservation by selecting a Group name selection, reservation details, room details, room rates and notes, when clicking on the add reservation the page would redirect to reservations and the new reservation would be added
--	User Story 4.2: Edit Reservation - As an admin user I can edit an existing reservation by updating any Group name selection, reservation details, room details, room rates and notes, when clicking on the edit reservation the page would redirect to reservations and the new reservation would be updated
+- User Story 4.1: As a superuser/regular user I can log in to the website using my username or email address and password.
+Both fields are mandatory.
+Once correct, I will be navigated to the homepage and a message displayed
--	User Story 4.3: Delete Reservation - As an admin user I can delete a reservation by confirming I want to delete
+- User Story 4.2: As a superuser/regular user I can request a new password if I forget my current password.
+I will receive an email to reset my password.
+Once I reset I can log in
--	User Story 4.4: View Reservation - As an admin user I can view a memory by clicking on a Reservation when additional info would be revealed

 ### Feature Five Products
 #### Description Feature Five